Thomas Burton Vandeleur

 Thomas Burton Vandeleur (c.
 1767–1835) was an Irish barrister and judge.

 He was born in Kilrush, County Clare to a prominent landowning family of Dutch origin, which settled at Kilrush in the 1680s, and did much to improve the town.
-He was a younger son of Crofton Vandeleur, member of the Irish House of Commons for Ennis, and his wife Alice Burton, daughter of Thomas Burton of Buncraggy and his wife Dorothy Forster.
+He was a younger son of Crofton Vandeleur, member of the Irish House of Commons for Ennis, and his wife Alice Burton, daughter of Thomas Burton of Buncraggy and his wife Dorothy Forster (youngest daughter of Chief Justice John Forster).
 John Ormsby Vandeleur MP, who built Kilrush House in 1808, was his elder brother.

-He was educated at the University of Dublin and entered Lincoln's Inn in 1785.
+He was educated at Trinity College Dublin and entered Lincoln's Inn in 1785.
 The law was then a profession which was commonly pursued by younger sons of landed families: Thomas may also have been influenced by the fact that his mother's grandfather John Forster (1668-1720) was an eminent judge who held office as Chief Justice of the Irish Common Pleas.